Icelandic sheep are very special; classed as a utility breed, they have been bred for their meat, milk and unique fleece.

 Milk

 Icelandic ewes are very milky, and both very easy to tame and very greedy, making them good dairy animals.
+This is currently happening in parts of Iceland and North America.

 Fleece

-The Icelandic flleece is made up of two layers.
+The Icelandic fleece is made up of two layers.
 There is a long, silky layer – the tog – made up of fibres up to 20 cm long, which helps make the fleece water-resistant.
 The very fine, soft shorter layer – the thel – with fibres approximately 8 cm long, helps make the fleece extremely warm and light.

 The ewes lamb easily, have very good mothering instincts and have an excellent milk supply to raise their lambs.
 They usually have twins, sometimes triplets.
 There is a distinct gene for multiple births, the thoka gene, and Icelandic sheep having this gene may have 5, 6 or even 8 lambs.
 Although the lambs are small at birth, they are very lively and are quickly up on their feet.
 The lambs grow at a great rate and can be ready for market by 4-5 months old.
-In parts of Iceland and North America Icelandic sheep are used as a dairy breed for milk production.

 Origins